*This page last updated: 13 April, 2013 22:02 PST.

 - Population Growth (India): Unhappiness from number of cities doubled, Unhappiness from number of Citizens halved.

-- Barbary Corsairs (Ottomans): 50% chance of converting a Barbarian naval unit to your side and earning 25 Gold.
+- Barbary Corsairs (Ottomans): All melee naval units have the Prize Ships promotion, allowing them to capture defeated ships.
 Pay only one-third the usual cost for naval unit maintenance.

 - Achaemenid Legacy (Persia): Golden Ages last 50% longer.
 During a Golden Age, units receive +1 Movement and a +10% Combat Strength bonus.